AWS-Incident-Response-Automation-CDK/aws-incident-response-automation-cdk/README.md

+## Automated AWS Incident Response and Forensics System Overview

+This project provides an automated security platform designed to minimize response time to security incidents within your AWS environment.

+The system is built using **AWS CDK (Infrastructure-as-Code)** and works by orchestrating automated detection, isolation, and forensic data collection whenever a threat is identified.

+### Key Capabilities and Components

+* **Threat Detection:** Integrates with **Amazon GuardDuty**, **AWS CloudTrail**, and **VPC Flow Logs** for comprehensive threat detection and logging.
+* **Automated Response:** Uses **AWS Step Functions** to orchestrate immediate actions, including:
+    * **EC2 Isolation:** Automatically modifies security groups for compromised EC2 instances.
+    * **IAM Quarantine:** Applies a denial policy to compromised IAM user credentials.
+    * **Auto Scaling Group (ASG) Detachment:** Detaches compromised instances from ASGs to halt scaling.
+* **Forensic Data Pipeline:** Collects, processes, and stores all evidence using custom **ETL AWS Lambda** functions and **Kinesis Data Firehose**.
+* **Analysis and Investigation:** Centralizes all processed logs in **AWS Glue** tables for rapid, cost-effective forensic analysis using **Amazon Athena**, accessible via an integrated web dashboard.

+## Architecture

+_Automated AWS Incident Response and Forensics System Architecture_

-## AWS Incident Response Automation Stack Deployment Guide
+## Automated AWS Incident Response and Forensics Stack Deployment Guide

-This document provides step-by-step instructions for deploying the AWS Incident Response Automation CDK stack in your AWS Account.
+This document provides step-by-step instructions for deploying the Automated AWS Incident Response and Forensics CDK stack in your AWS Account.

 ### AWS Configuration Setup